wiryanatasunardi/AI-Based-Dynamic-Thumbnail-Generator/README.md

 - Generate a GIF thumbnail from selected frames
 - Support video upscaling to HD resolution before GIF generation

+## Project Overview
+The AI-based Dynamic Thumbnail Generator is a web-based application designed to generate animated GIF thumbnails from YouTube videos.
+By leveraging advanced deep learning techniques, the application automatically selects keyframes from a video to create a dynamic thumbnail that visually summarizes the content.
+This project streamlines the process of creating engaging video previews through the following workflow:

+### 1. Video Downloading
+Once a YouTube URL is provided, the video is downloaded in High Resolution (1080p) using the pytubefix library.
+The downloaded video is saved in the videos folder for further processing.

+### 2. Keyframe Selection and Extraction
+After the video is downloaded, it is broken down into individual frames.
+These frames are sampled based on the video's frame rate.
+The selected frames are then passed through a Convolutional Neural Network (CNN), specifically the VGG16 architecture, to extract the frame features.
+The CNN model identifies keyframes that are considered the most informative.
+These keyframes are then sorted according to their feature scores.

+### Dynamic Thumbnail Generation
+The top-ranked keyframes are then compiled to generate a dynamic thumbnail in the form of a GIF.
+This GIF represents a visual summary of the video, providing a quick and engaging preview.
+The generated thumbnail is displayed alongside the original video for comparison in the web interface

 ## Project Directory Tree

 ```bash